Skip to content

 post_params = request.form

-# HTTP response status code
+# response status code HTTP

 status_code = None

-# no errors initially
+# initially no errors

-error = False
+erreur = False

-errors = []
+erreurs = []

 if len(post_params) != 2:

-error = True
+erreur = True

 status_code = status.HTTP_400_BAD_REQUEST

-if not error:
+if not erreur:

-# retrieve the POST parameters
+# retrieve POST parameters

-# [user] parameter
+# parameter [user]

 user = post_params.get("user")